Joredjs/monomod/docs/structure.md

 This category encompasses the various server configurations, each designed to be decoupled from specific backend frameworks.
 Examples include:

-- `server-local`: A local development server for running and testing NXMS modules independently.
+- `server-local`: A local development server for running and testing **nxms** modules independently.

 Other server implementations could include deployments for AWS, Firebase functions, Google Cloud functions, Azure functions, etc.